php-slang/php-slang-docs/docs/00_Introduction/02_Fast_Introduction_To_FP_In_PHP.md

 This is a great quote, especially in case of PHP which usually isn't a first thought when you talk about FP.

 Well this quote isn't true for every programming language.
-If you want to program functionally you need one crucial feature in a language: **Function is a fisrt class citizen**.
+If you want to program functionally you need one crucial feature in a language: **Function is a first class citizen**.

 What does it mean?